JonathanxD/BuilderGenerator/README.md

 ## Base classes

-Base class provide a set of methods to `get` properties and a `Builder` class to provide builder methods for class properties and optionally specify properties specification.
+Base class should provide properties getter methods and a `Builder` class to provide builder methods for class properties and optionally specify properties specification.

 Example of valid base class: